Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-BB84-eta,f protocol and its security against entangled attackers

 Where in the first equality we used that $f$ is chosen uniformly at random, in the second step we estimate the numerator by considering a ball in Hamming distance around every function $g$ that cab be expressed suitable by $f_A$, $f_B$, $\lambda$, and in the third step we bounded $(m-1)^i$ in the sum by $(m-1)^{\beta2^{2n}}$ and we used the inequality $\sum_{l=0}^{\lambda n}\binom{n}{n}\leq 2^{nh(\lambda)}$ for $n\in\mathbb{N}$ and $\lambda\in(0,1/2)$ \cite{book_binary_entropy_inequaity}.
 For $m_{\theta\varphi}=(3,2,2)$ and $m_{\theta\varphi}=(5,3,2)$, $\Delta=0.009$, $k=\log(\lceil\frac{4}{2^{\frac{1}{3}} (\eta \Delta +4)^{\frac{1}{3}}-2}\rceil)2^{2q+2}$ for $\eta\in(\eta_{m_{\theta\varphi}},1]$ and $q\leq n/2-5$, \eqref{eq bounding probability of g} is strictly upper bounded by $2^{-2^n}$. \end{proof}

 Lemma \ref{lemma holds on less than beta} has the same interpretation as Lemma \ref{lemma holds on less than beta}.
-This leads to our second main theorem, which provides a lower bound of the probability that attackers pre-sharing entanglement are caught in a round of the \QPVBBetafm~ protocol. \begin{lemma} Consider the most general attack a round of the \QPVBBetafm~protocol for a transmission rate $\eta\in(\eta_{m_{\theta\varphi}},1]$ and prover's error rate $p_{err}$.
+This leads to our second main theorem, which provides a lower bound of the probability that attackers pre-sharing entanglement are caught in a round of the \QPVBBetafm~ protocol.

+\begin{theorem} Consider the most general attack a round of the \QPVBBetafm~protocol for a transmission rate $\eta\in(\eta_{m_{\theta\varphi}},1]$ and prover's error rate $p_{err}$.
 Let $\Delta=0.009$.
 If the attackers respond with probability $\eta$ and control at most $q$ qubits at the beginning of the protocol, and $q$ is such that

 then,